-Indicators of abuse and neglect
+Indicators of abuse, neglect and exploitation

-Abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+Abuse, neglect and exploitation issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.
+Harm can include children witnessing the ill-treatment of others and that this is particularly relevant when children see, hear or experience domestic abuse and its effects.